Daphné Hérétakis

 Daphné Hérétakis was born in Paris in 1987.

-She gratuated from the University of Paris 8 Saint-Denis and the Fresnoy, National Studio of Contemporary Arts.
-She makes films that combine documentary and fiction and is interested in the relationship between the intimate and the collective, private and public space, like in “Ici rien” (2011), “Archipels, granites dénudés” (2014), “Au revoir” (2016), “The Seaweed in your hair” (2016).
+She graduated from the University of Paris 8 Saint-Denis and the Fresnoy, National Studio of Contemporary Arts.
+She makes films combining documentary and fiction and is interested in the relationship between the intimate and the collective, private and public space, like in “Ici rien” (2011), “Archipels, granites dénudés” (2014), “Au revoir” (2016), “The Seaweed in your hair” (2016).

 Her films have been screened in festivals such as IFF Rottedam, EMAF, Visions du réel, Hors Pistes Pompidou, Entrevues de Belfort, Festival Européen du film court de Brest, Les États généraux du film documentaire, Films de Femmes Créteil.